Job Announcements

 Location: Boise, Idaho.
 As Idaho’s capital, Boise is a growing city of approximately 226,570 and serves as headquarters for several major national and international corporations.
 Boise offers a rich variety of both cultural and recreational opportunities.
 Idaho’s world-famous fly-fishing, skiing, kayaking and hiking are all within easy access.
 Housing costs are moderate.

-Applications: E-mail letter of interest, resume and recent writing sample to leslie.gottsch@ag.idaho.gov.
+Applications: E-mail a cover letter and resume to laura.kauffmann@ag.idaho.gov.

 The Idaho Office of the Attorney General is an equal opportunity employer.
 This position is exempt from state classified service, and the rules of the Division of Human Resources and the Idaho Personnel Commission.
 This is an at-will position.